 NOTE Many lifts are made from unpaved areas.
 Point loads from crane tires and outriggers can damage underground utilities.
-Review potential problem areas with a civil engineer to determine if the ground cover is adequate.

 2.3 The installer shall confirm that floor slabs on which the crane may sit have cured adequately.
 Confirm that machinery foundations have cured and grout preparations have been completed.

-2.4 If the machinery will be set in a partially completed structure, or if structural members must be removed to lower the machinery into the structure, the lifting plan must be reviewed and approved by the structural engineer responsible for the design of the structure.
+2.4 If the machinery will be set in a partially completed structure, or if structural members are required to be removed to lower the machinery into the structure, the lifting plan shall be reviewed and approved by the structural engineer responsible for the design of the structure.
 Temporary shoring, bracing, or supports shall be reviewed and approved by the structural engineer.